olivier3lanc/Frontend-links/README.md

 ## Editors ans Generators

+* [minimator](https://minimator.app/) minimalist graphical editor in your browser and on the go
+* [[OFFICIAL] FocoClipping| Free Image Background Remover Online](https://www.fococlipping.com/) FocoClipping is an online image background remover to remove image background freely by smart AI.
+Then edit, crop, change background, add shadows to perfect your photos!
 * [Wavelry](https://wavelry.vercel.app/)
 * [llline → Smooth SVG Line/Stroke Generator](https://fffuel.co/llline/) SVG generator that makes it easy to create lines & strokes that look and feel organic.
 Tweak the colors, add dashes and make it your own, then export the SVG.
 * [Get Waves – Create SVG waves for your next design](https://getwaves.io/) A free SVG wave generator to make unique SVG waves for your next web design.
 Choose a curve, adjust complexity, randomize!